NathanBouq/NathanBouq/README.md

 # Nathan's GitHub Profile

 👋 Hi there!
 Welcome to my GitHub profile.
-I'm Nathan Boquuet, a 2nd year student passionate about data science and AI.
+I'm Nathan Bouquet, a 2nd year student passionate about data science and AI.

 ## About Me